Topshop Is About To Change, So Here's What You Need To Know

-On Wednesday afternoon, news broke that the designers of Topshop Topman will be stepping down from their positions on 4th September.
-Kate Phelan (who previously held the title of fashion director at British Vogue) and Gordon Richardson are leaving the retailer after their six and 16-year careers respectively, and will be replaced by a solo creative director, David Hägglund.
+On Wednesday afternoon, news broke that the designers of Topshop Topman will be stepping down from their posts on September 4th.
+Kate Phelan (who previously worked for Lucinda Chambers at British Vogue) and Gordon Richardson are leaving the retailer after their six and sixteen-year careers, and will be replaced by a solo creative director, David Hägglund.

 If you've yet to come across Hägglund on your newsfeed, don't worry.
 He's spent most of his career in fashion under the radar, despite the big-name publications and creative agencies that he's worked for.
 Prior to his appointment, Hägglund led his own consulting firm, David Hägglund Studio, was the managing director at Storakers McCann, a Swedish ad agency, and was the art director of Vogue Paris.
 Hägglund will oversee both labels simultaneously (his appointment comes shortly after the company named its new CEO, Paul Price, who was previously the chief merchandising officer at Burberry).